austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 ## Source Code Management

-\<PlaceHolder> development/engineering team uses Github Enterprise for source code management.
+`<Company Placeholder>` development/engineering team uses Github Enterprise for source code management.
 Access to Github Enterprise and its configuration standards include:

 * All developers must authenticate to gain access to Github Enterprise and code repos hosted on Github Enterprise according to standards and procedures defined in the Access Policy:
   * Access control to the Github Enterprise web interface must be enabled, via SSO and/or MFA if applicable